DITECT file "dtdflt.cfg"

 the word is stored in dictionary a.s.o.

-So sometimes a composition cannot be succesful !
+So sometimes a composition cannot be successful !

 prbs= Proposal list: 0= off, 1= on